 You also need to bear in mind that a bankruptcy will remain on your credit file for seven years (if it’s a Chapter 13 Bankruptcy) or 10 years (if it’s a Chapter 7 Bankruptcy).

-Ten essential steps to tackle yours bad credit ratings
+Ten essential steps to tackle your bad credit ratings

 Step One: Disassociate yourself from those you’re Financially Linked To

-First things first, being officially associated to a financial partner on your credit report takes away the control you have over your credit score.
+First things first, being officially associated with a financial partner on your credit report takes away the control you have over your credit score.

 If you’ve ever applied for a joint bank account or mortgage you’ll be ‘financially linked’ to the other person.
 However, if you’ve now split up and the credit product you both had is either closed or only held by a single person you can apply to a credit agency for a disassociation.